 Who it’s for: Patients with mild to moderate bunions and good to excellent bone quality

-In place of a weak small pin used in most minimally invasive procedures, the minBunion technique uses screws and a small, unique plate that is placed through a tiny incision.
+In place of a weak small pin used in most minimally invasive procedures, our MIS technique uses stabilizing screws that are placed through micro-incisions.
 This results in quicker recovery times, reduced scarring, and less pain.

 Chevron Osteotomy Bunionectomy